factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/extend-projection-db-support.md

 When designing a projection implementation you'll need to consider the following aspects:

 1. Should the projection provide transactional safety across multiple operations?
-   1.2.
-If yes, do you need to read the latest state while adding changes to a transaction?
+   1. If yes, do you need to read the latest state while adding changes to a transaction?
-2.
+2. How to implement locking?
+3. Where to store the projection state aka the FactStreamPosition?

 ### General Structure

+Projection implementations are provided via an abstract class that is extended by the actual projections within your services.
+Apart from your Db specific implementation you'll need to implement the "FactStreamPositionAware", "WriterTokenAware" and "Named" interfaces.

-### Projections without Transaction Safety
+### Projections without Transactional Safety

 - Implement the `Projection` interface
+- Override the Getter and Setter for the FactStreamPosition, which represents the information up to which event your projection has consumed the event stream.
+  While the actual implementation will depend on your choice of datastore, one central table per service should be sufficient.
+- Override the `acquireWriteToken` method to provide a locking mechanism for your projection.
+This is necessary to ensure that only one instance of your projection is processing the event stream and therefore writing to the database at a time.

-### Transaction Aware Projections
+### Projections with Transactional Safety

 There are two types of transaction aware projections.
 No matter which one you choose the implementation will mostly the same.

-- Transaction Aware Projection
-- Open Transaction Aware Projection

 #### Transaction Aware Projection

+In order to implement the TransactionAwareProjection the datastore needs to support the capability of batching write items that might affect the same entity within a transaction that can be collectively rolled back in case of failure.

 - Implement the `AbstractTransactionAwareProjection` interface
+- Follow the steps for Projections without Transaction Safety
+- Override the `begin`, `commit` and `rollback` methods to provide transactional safety for your projection while updating.
+This is necessary to ensure that all changes to the database are either committed or rolled back together.
+Also make sure to define the maximum batch size by overwriting the `maxBatchSizePerTransaction` method, which otherwise defaults to 1000.

 #### Open Transaction Aware Projection

-- Implement the `AbstractOpenTransactionAwareProjection` interface

-Projections that are "Open" share all the characteristic of the Transaction Aware Projection, but they also provide the event handler access to the transaction in progress, so that it can read the latest state.
-This does not affect your implementation but requires that the database is able to
+Projections that are "Open" share all the characteristic of the Transaction Aware Projection, but they also provide the event handler access to the transaction that is currently in progress, so that it can read the latest state of your data before updating it.
-this does not require any changes

-- the database needs to support the capability of batching write items (that might affect the same entity) within a transaction that can be collectively rolled back in case of failure.
+- Implement the `AbstractOpenTransactionAwareProjection` interface.